adamavenir/kerblam/README.md

 - Ties go to player with Officer Advantage.
 If OP totals are equal, the tie goes to person attacking.
 Officer Advantage shifts if OP count changes sufficiently.
+- Between each dice roll, attacker and defender may play other cards.
+First defender, then attacker.
 - The attacker can end the conflict at any point.
 Defenders must retreat, as outlined below.
 - You may attack as many opponents as you would like, so long as you